Arthurobo/django-docker/README.md

     - in our own case, the command will be:
     - docker compose exec blog python manage.py migrate
     - docker compose exec blog python manage.py createsuperuser

+docker ps
+    - Lists all currently running Docker containers.
+    - Shows container ID, image, command, status, port mappings, and container name.

+docker exec -it <container_name_or_id> bash
+    - Starts an interactive shell (bash) inside a running container.
+    - Replace <container_name_or_id> with either the container name (blog-db-1) or ID (dc6ea9bd8502)
+    Command in Action:
+        - docker exec -it dc6ea9bd8502 bash
+        NOTE: This will open an interactive bash shell for the container with the provided ID.

+docker stop <container_name_or_id>
+    - This stops a running container

+docker start <container_name_or_id>
+    - This starts a container